Querent-ai/querent-docs/querent/docs/overview/overview.md

 # Introduction

-**R!AN (Real-Time Information Aggregator Network)** is a data fabric computing platform engineered to empower enterprises and individuals to create a semantic data fabric from their domain-specific data.
+**R!AN (Real-Time Information Aggregator Network)** is a data fabric computing platform engineered to empower enterprises and individuals to create a data fabric from their domain-specific data.
 With a focus on scalability, flexibility, and efficiency, R!AN transforms the way data from disparate sources are processed, analyzed, and visualized, enabling critical reasoning and insight generation.

 _Current stable version: v1.0.1_